shimauoh/REPIA_data_audit/README.md

 ├── proof_verification/ # TPA verification and CSP response code

-├── results/ # CSV or JSON files with timing data
+├── results/ # CSV and txt files with timing data

 ├── analysis/ #Python scripts for plotting and metrics